-Now this was the lot which could not keep up with the pace and decided to quit.
+Now, this was the lot that could not keep up with the pace and decided to quit.

 The story of those who are still hanging in there in the industry is nothing to boast off.

-Tiny owl, the blue-eyed startup of food industry started with a bang raising USD 28 million funding from VCs.
+Tiny Owl, the blue-eyed startup of the food industry started with a bang raising USD 28 million in funding from VCs.
 A few months back, they had to shut office in 4 cities.

 The rumors are, employees knew they will be fired but were worried they will not be paid for their work.
 They were given post-dated cheques by the company.

 They were disgusted.
-The company had splurged money on ads to without planning their expenses.
+The company had splurged money on ads without planning their expenses.